-3.1 Catchment classifications
+3.2 Catchment classifications and regression analysis

-An automatic clustering based on flow signatures was performed first as explained in section 2.2.
-We found that 11 classes were optimal for the database used in this study.
+A classification based on flow signatures was performed first and we found that 11 classes were optimal for the database used in this study.
 The same number of classes was then chosen for the classification based on catchment descriptors.
 As described in section 2, the third classification (through CART analysis) was based on the classes from the classification of flow signatures.
-However, class no.2, which contains only 4 gauges (all situated in Cyprus), was excluded from the CART analysis for consistency.
+However, the class no.2, which contains only 4 gauges (all situated in Cyprus), was excluded from the

+CART analysis for consistency purposes.
 As a result, the classification derived from the CART tree only contains 10 classes (numbered 1, 3-11).

-During the CART analysis and classification, we found that 20 nodes in the tree was a good compromise to allow all 10 classes to be predicted while minimizing the complexity of the tree (to make the relationships between catchment descriptors and signatures interpretable) and maximizing the probability for correct classification of catchments (relative error=0.59; minimum probability of correctly classified stations at a node = 0.35).
-The average percentage of correctly classified gauged catchments in each class was 60% (ranging between 35% and 88% across leaf node, see Table A in supplementary material).
-It should be noted that one node (node 3a, see Fig 6) contained more than a third of the catchments (13,645 catchments) and only 35% of the gauges in that node were correctly classified.
-Efforts to further classify catchments in this node through an increase of the complexity of the tree did not result in a good compromise.
+Concerning the CART analysis and classification, we found that 20 nodes in the tree was a good compromise to allow all 10 classes to be predicted while minimizing the complexity of the tree (to make the relationships between catchment descriptors

+- 5 and signatures interpretable) and while maximizing the probability for correct classification of catchments (relative error=0.59; minimum probability of correctly classified stations at a node = 0.35).
+The average percentage of correctly classified gauged catchments in each class was 60% (range between 35% and 88% for each leaf node, see Table A in supplementary material).
+It should be noted that one node (node 3a, see Fig 6) contained more than a third of the catchments (13 645 catchments) and only 35% of the gauges in that node were correctly classified.
+Efforts to further classify catchments - 10 in this node through an increase of the complexity of the tree did not result in a good compromise.
 Indeed, to reach a level of 40% of correctly classified gauges at all nodes, the tree had to be detailed up to more than 400 nodes, making any hydrological interpretation of the splits impossible.

-The first two classifications, based on clustering of either the flow signatures or the catchment descriptors alone, resulted in very different spatial patterns of similarity across Europe (Fig. 3, note that there is no correspondence between the numbering of the catchment classes used in maps 3a and 3b).
-Correspondence between the two classifications is not expected as the two classifications were performed using different sets of data.
-The third classification - where we predict the flow-based classification from the catchment descriptors - exhibits spatial patterns that are rather similar to the flow signatures-based classification, which is expected since the former is derived from the later through a CART predictive regression tree.
-Detailed discussion of results in terms of the classification based on flow signatures will, therefore, be focused on results obtained from the CART based classification.
+The first two classifications, based on clustering of either the flow signatures or the catchment descriptors alone, resulted in very different spatial patterns of similarity across Europe (Fig. 3, note that there is no correspondence between the

+- 15 numbering of the catchment classes used in maps 3a and 3b).
+The third classification where we predict the flow-based classification from the catchment descriptors exhibits spatial patterns that are rather similar to the flow signatures-based classification, which is expected since the former is derived from the later through a CART predictive regression tree. - In order to analyze the specific characteristics of the different clusters in terms of catchment descriptors and flow signatures, boxplots representing the distribution of each variable within the clusters were plotted (see sections C.1 and C.2 of the supplementary material).
+For the classification based on flow signatures (Fig. 3a), some clear distinctions appear between clusters in terms of mean specific flow and coefficient of variation of daily flow.
+For example, clusters no. 7 and 10 have the highest mean specific flows while clusters no. 2 and 4 have the highest coefficients of variation.
+Concerning percentage of agricultural area, some clusters cover a wide range of values (no. 3, 4, 5, 11) while others contain mostly catchments with low percentages of area covered by agriculture (no. 1, 7). - 25